saltukalakus/idiomatic-rust-snippets/src/algorithms/sorting/merge.md

     let mut right_peek = right_iter.next();
     let mut i = 0;

+    // Until we reach either end of either left or right array, pick the smaller
-    while let (Some(left_val), Some(right_val)) = (left_peek, right_peek) {
+    // among the elements and place it in the correct position at the returned array while let (Some(left_val), Some(right_val)) = (left_peek, right_peek) {
         if left_val <= right_val {
             ret[i] = left_val.clone();